goldfinch-eng/mono/packages/protocol/internal-audits/v3.3.0/contracts/CallableLoan.md

 - _submitCall_
   - Allows you to submit a call even when the loan is fully paid off
+    - I believe this is a symptom of LoanState being incomplete
+    - What's the impact?

+- _initialize_
+  - Should enforce that _numLockupPeriods < periodsPerPrincipalPeriods

 - Drawdown
   - Can they drawdown again after the term end time?